adigram/uno/README.md

 ## TUI commands and example
 Command | Description
 --------|--------
-Name1 Name2            | starts game with Name1 and Name2
 quit      / q          | quits the program t                      | takes a card from stack r                      | drop card